-I. COVID-19 pandemic's negative impact on many aspects of CLSD's overall operating budget.
+I. COVID-19 pandemic's negative impact on many aspects of CLSD's overall operating budget gradually lessened during FY22.

-The pandemic's impact began in Feb 2020 and continued throughout FY21.
+The pandemic's impact began in Feb 2020 and continued throughout FY22.
 Additional expenses were incurred such as: increased wages to cover staff forced out of work while quarantining or isolating; large inventory increases in Personal Protection Equipment (PPE); COVID-specific training; and meeting new Cal/OSHA safety requirements and implementing new protocols, etc. In January of 2021 CLSD partnered with RCMS and South Coast Fire District to provide COVID vaccine clinics to our community.
 CLSD committed to staffing a minimum of a BLS ambulance at all the vaccine events that occurred and compensated CLSD employees who worked these clinics.
 28 COVID vaccine clinics were staffed by CLSD creating an increase in payroll, equipment and vehicle costs.
+These clinics continued to occur during FY22 on a regular basis.
+A COVID relief grant from the State of California was obtained and helped to offset the costs incurred by these clinics.

 II.
-Emergency Medical Services (EMS) Operating Costs for FY21 increased from FY20 due to the implications of the Covid-19 pandemic, staffing requirements, recruitment for a new District Administrator, and Special Election costs.
+Emergency Medical Services (EMS) Operating Costs for FY22 increased from FY21 due to the implications of the Covid-19 pandemic and staffing requirements.